bcgov/embc-ess/embc-app/ClientApp/README.md

 > `docker-clean.sh` Removes old and dead containers.

 > `docker-shell.sh` Opens a shell into the embc-app-frontend.
-This allows you to inspect installed dependencies in the npm folder or make changes to packages without rebuilding the container.
+This allows you to inspect installed dependencies in the npm directory or make changes to packages without rebuilding the container.

 > `docker-rebuild.sh` Rebuild the docker container after making a change to the node packages.